BABY FORMULA

 Moisturizers that contain ceramides are often used for the management of atopic eczema.
 These are available over the counter and by prescription.
 Generally, a good moisturizer, fragrance-free cream, or ointment such as petroleum jelly, will help your baby's skin retain its natural moisture when used several times a day.
 Apply immediately after a bath.

-For children with eczema whose flare-ups are triggered by cow milk protein, hypoallergenic formula is usually recommended.
-Hypoallergenic formula is specifically formulated to help prevent allergic reactions in babies.
+Hypoallergenic formula is usually recommended for children with eczema whose flare-ups are associated with cow milk protein allergy.
+Hypoallergenic formula is specifically formulated to help reduce the risk of allergic reactions in babies.

-Please note that partially and extensively hydrolyzed formulas are meant to prevent cow's milk protein allergies in babies who are at risk of them.
+Please that these formulas are designed to be easier to digest and may help reduce the risk of allergic reactions in at-risk babies.
 They are not appropriate for babies who are already diagnosed with such allergies.
-In this case, you may want to look at amino acid-based formulas.
+In this case, you should look at amino acid-based formulas.
+Please consult your pediatricians regarding the best formulas for your baby if they have allergies.

 References